NicolaLovo/GoogleCloudNotes/ch5-networking-services/ch5.9-vpc-flow-logs.md

 > [!NOTE]
 > Only a sample is recorded, about 1 in 10 packets.
 This cannot be changed

-They can be enabled in a subnet-by-subnet basis.
+They can be enabled in a subnet-by-subnet basis(e.g. all instances in a subnet will have flow logs enabled).

 Logs storage: